Blog

 • Integrity: Telling myself the truth.
 Am I really living my values if I proceed in this way?

-• Relationships: What brings most purpose to life: very little of any true worth is done completely on my own.
+• Relationships: Relationships bring the most purpose to my life: very little of any true worth is done completely on my own, or impacts only me.

 • Quality: If something’s worth doing, it’s worth doing well.
 If I live all my other values, this value should take care of itself.